 At each stage, of course, complications can set in—changes in such conditions as marital or employment status or in the overall economic outlook, for example.
-Finally, as you can also see, your financial needs will probably peak somewhere in stage 2, at approximately age 55, or 10 years before typical retirement age.
+Finally, as you can also see, your financial needs will probably peak somewhere in stage 2, at approximately age fifty-five, or ten years before typical retirement age.

 Choosing a Career

-Figure 18.7 summarizes the findings of a study conducted by the US Census Bureau.
-A quick review shows that people who graduate from high school can expect to enjoy average annual earnings about 28 percent higher than those of people who don’t, and those who go on to finish college can expect to generate 76 percent more annual income than high school graduates who didn’t attend college.
-Over the course of the financial life cycle, families headed by those college graduates will earn about $1.6 million more than families headed by high school graduates.
+Figure 18.7 summarizes the findings of a study conducted by the U.S. Census Bureau.9 A quick review shows that people who graduate from high school can expect to enjoy average annual earnings about 28 percent higher than those of people who don’t, and those who go on to finish college can expect to generate 76 percent more annual income than high school graduates who didn’t attend college.
+Over the course of the financial life cycle, families headed by those college graduates will earn about $1.6 million more10 than families headed by high school graduates.
 (With better access to health care—and, studies show, with better dietary and health practices—college graduates will also live longer.
-And so will their children.)
+And so will their children.)11

 |Education||Average income||Percentage increase over previous level|